Rtoony/acad-gis/docs/BEGINNERS_GUIDE.md

 - With no database configured, you can still explore the frontend and mocked civil tools; API health may show “disconnected”.
 - PostGIS should be enabled on your database when spatial data is added later.

-## CivilMicroTools (Future, Mocked Now)
+## Civil tools (In Progress)
 - Data-first civil tools inspired by CivilOS: Pipe Networks, Alignments, BMPs, Utilities, Plot/Profile, Sheet Notes.
-- Endpoints exist as stubs so UIs can be prototyped before the database schema is finalized.
+- CRUD + GeoJSON endpoints are live; slope validation works today, velocity/clash detection remain TODO.
-- See `docs/CIVILMICROTOOLS_PLAN.md` for the phased plan and example DDL.
+- See `docs/CIVIL_TOOLS_PLAN.md` for the phased plan and example DDL.

 ## Troubleshooting
 - API Offline in launcher: confirm FastAPI is running at `http://localhost:8000` and CORS is allowed (it is by default).